ebzzry/ebzzry.github.io/emacs-pairs.md

 the investement in time in learning them, will be minimal compared to benefits that you will reap.

-smartparens was written, and being maintained by [Matus Goljer](matus.goljer@gmail.com).
-For more information on smartparens, go to <https://github.com/Fuco1/smartparens>.
-If you like this project, you can donate [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CEYP5YVHDRX8C).
+smartparens is the brainchild of [Matus Goljer](matus.goljer@gmail.com).
+For more information on smartparens, go to
+<https://github.com/Fuco1/smartparens>.
+If you like this project, you
+can donate
+[here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CEYP5YVHDRX8C).